How (and Who) to Ask For a Letter of Recommendation

 Letters of recommendation often make or break a graduate school application.
 It’s important to think carefully about who to ask and how to do it.

-Ideally, you should approach former supervisors who know you and your work well.
+Ideally, you should approach former supervisors who know you and your work well, and can advise you.
 Different programs require different types of recommendation letters, but the process of requesting them is similar.

 Follow these five steps to guarantee a great recommendation, including program-specific tips and email examples.